-Subject to the foreign currency rules discussed below, payments of interest (including additional amounts, if any) on the bonds generally will be subject to U.S. taxation and will be considered ordinary interest income to a United States holder at the time it accrues or is actually or constructively received, in accordance with the holder's method of accounting for U.S. federal income tax purposes.
+Payments of stated interest will be taxable to a United States holder as ordinary interest income at the time it accrues or is actually or constructively received, in accordance with the holder's method of accounting for U.S. federal income tax purposes.
 Such income will generally constitute foreign source passive category income for purposes of the U.S. foreign tax credit rules.
-It is expected, and this discussion assumes, that the bonds will be issued with less than a de minimis amount of original issue discount ("OID") for U.S. federal income tax purposes.
+It is expected, and this discussion assumes, that the bonds will be issued with less than a deminimis amount of original issue discount ("OID") for U.S. federal income tax purposes.
 In general, however, if the bonds are issued with OID at or above a de minimis threshold, a United States holder will be required to include OID in gross income, as ordinary income, under a "constant-yield method" before the receipt of cash attributable to such income, regardless of the holder's regular method of accounting for U.S. federal income tax purposes.
-OID generally will be accrued in pesos and translated into U.S. dollars in the same manner as interest income accrued by a United States holder that uses the accrual method of accounting for tax purposes (as described below).